Llandover Woods. Credit Jessica Plesko

 Length of trail: One-eighth of a mile.

-Tips: Pritchard Wetland is next door to the Seattle Tilth/Seattle Parks-run Rainier Beach Urban Farm and Wetland, open to the public.
+Tips: Pritchard Wetland is next door to the Seattle Tilth/Seattle Parks-run Rainier Beach Urban Farm and Wetland, open to the public on select days and hours.

-I have always considered this park to be the most over-looked gem of the Seattle Parks system, so I was happy to see it getting use on the day we visited with some friends for a short hike.
-Lakeridge Park is a tucked-away 35-acre wooded canyon on the Taylor creek watershed in the Rainier Beach/Lakeridge neighborhood of Seattle.
-The graveled trail is about half a mile round trip along the west side of the canyon overlooking the creek below.
+I have always considered this park to be the most overlooked gem of the Seattle Parks system, so I was happy to see it getting use on the day we visited with some friends for a short hike.
+Lakeridge Park is a tucked-away, 35-acre wooded canyon in the Taylor Creek watershed in the Rainier Beach/Lakeridge neighborhood of Seattle.
+The graveled trail is about a half-mile round trip along the west side of the canyon overlooking the creek below.
 The “dead horse” of the park’s name was the pet of local pioneer children a century ago.

-Getting there: Lakeridge Park/Dead Horse Canyon does not have an exact address.
-The park trail head is at a bend in the road where 68th Ave S. becomes Holyoke Ave.
-S. Rainier Ave S. is the easiest access to 68th Ave S., where you turn south and drive until you come to the bend in the road.
-There is a pull out for three cars, and a kiosk and Seattle Parks sign.
+Getting there: Lakeridge Park/Deadhorse Canyon does not have an exact address.
+The park trailhead is at a bend in the road where 68th Avenue S. becomes Holyoke Avenue S. As you're driving south on Rainier Avenue S., turn right on 68th Ave S., and drive until you come to the bend in the road.
+There is a pull-out for three cars, and a kiosk and Seattle Parks sign.
+(You can also park on Rainier and walk up 68th.)

 Mercerdale Hillside, Mercer Island